 In case you are running Linux on a machine that you normally use alone, say on a laptop, entering a password each time you invoke sudo can become so boring in the long run.
-Therefore, in this guide, we will describe how to configure sudo command to run without entering a password.
+Therefore, in this guide, we will describe how to configure the sudo command to run without entering a password.

-This setting is done in the /etc/sudoers file, which drives sudoers to use default security policy plugin for the sudo command; under the user privilege specification section.
+This setting is done in the /etc/sudoers file, which drives sudoers to use the default security policy plugin for the sudo command; under the user privilege specification section.

 Important: In the sudeors file, the authenticate parameter which is turned on by default is used for authentication purposes.
 If it is set, users must authenticate themselves via a password (or other means of authentication) before they run commands with sudo.

-However, this default value may be overridden using the NOPASSWD (require no password when user invokes sudo command) tag.
+However, this default value may be overridden using the NOPASSWD (require no password when the user invokes sudo command) tag.

 The syntax to configure user privileges is as follows:

 user_list– list of users or a user alias that has already been set.